liangshiweigithub/update/Vulkan-3.md

    + components: Mapping of an image components into a vector returned in the shader by texturing operations.
 This applies only to read operations (sampling), but since we are using an image as a color attachment, we must set the so-called identity mapping or just use "identity" value ***VK_COMPONENT_SWIZZLE_IDENTITY***.
    + subresourceRange: Describes the set of mipmap levels and array layers that will be accessible to a view.
 If image is mipmapped, we may specific mipmap level we want to render to.

+2. **Specifying Framebuffer Parameters**: to create Framebuffer, we need a struct ***VkFramebufferCreateInfo*** which contains:

+   + sType, pNext, flag
+   + rendePass: Render pass this parameter will be compatible with
+   + attachmentCount: Numbe of attachments in a framebuffer
+   + pAttachments: Array of image views representing all attachments used in a framebuffer and render  pass.
+Echa element corresponds to each attachment in a render pass
+   + width: Width of a framebuffer
+   + heigh: Height of a framebuffer
+   + layers: Number of layers in a framebuffer (OpenGL's layered rendering with geomery shaders, which could specify the laye into which fragments rasterized from a givent polygon will be render)

+   The framebuffer specifies what images are used as attachments on which the render pass operates.
+THe number of images specified for a framebuffer must be the same as the number of attachments in a render pass.
+We may use a framebuffer not only with the specified render pass but also with all render passes that are compatible with the one specified.

+   We call the **vkCreateFramebuffe** to create framebuffer.

+### Creating a Graphics Pipeline

+A pipeline is a collection of stages that process data one stage after another.
+In Vulkan there is currently a compute pipeline and a graphics pipeline.
+The compute pipeline allows us to perform some computational work, such as performing physics calculations for objects in games.
+The graphics pipeline is used for drawing operations.

+In OpenGL there are multiple programmable stages (vertex, tessellation, fragment shaders and so on) and some fixed function stages (rasterizer, depth test, blending).
+In Vulkan, this is similar.
+But the whole pipelines' stage is gathered in one monolithic object.
+OpenGL allows us to change the state that influence rendering operations anytime we want, we can change parameters for each stage independently.
+We can set up shader programs, depth test, blending, and whatever state we want, and then we can render some objects.
+Next we can change just some small part of the state and render another object.
+In Vulkan, such operation can't be done.
+We must prepare the whole state and set up parameters for pipeline stages and group them in a pipeline object.

+Why this?
+Changing just one single state of the whole pipeline may cause graphic hardware to perform many background operations lie state and error checking.
+This may cause applications to perform differently when executed on different graphics hardware.

+In Vulkan, the state of the whole pipeline is to gather in one, single object.
+ALl the relevant statue and error checking is performed when the pipeline object is created.
+If error occures, the pipeline can't be created.